-And that’s the first symptom of loneliness – when you aren’t feeling seen or heard, but you have people all around you and that might make you feel like you’re not thankful or grateful.
-But in all honesty it’s just a sign of loneliness and there’s a way that I’m going to share in a little bit to kind of overcome that feeling.
+And that’s the first symptom of loneliness.
+When you aren’t feeling seen or heard, but you have people all around you.
+That might make you feel like you’re not thankful or grateful.
+But in all honesty, it’s just a sign of loneliness.
+There’s a way that I’m going to share in a little bit to kind of overcome that feeling.

 I was Lonely in Graduate School

-So I want to be real with y’all though.
-I’ve come a long way through loneliness, patterns of loneliness.
+So I want to be real with y’all.
+I’ve come a long way through patterns of loneliness.
 My grad school experience was the beginning of a long journey through loneliness.

-I was six hours away from my family and everybody that I loved and it was the loneliest I’ve ever felt in my life.
-And quite honestly, it nearly ruined my experience.
+I was six hours away from my family and everybody that I loved.
+It was the loneliest I’ve ever felt in my life.
+And quite honestly it nearly ruined my graduate school experience.

 I took the fast road.
-My advisor helped me and we finished in a year and a half.
-I wished that I would have, like I said, known then what I know now about loneliness because it really kind of is a gift and I’m going to explain that too.
-It’s a gift that we need to embrace because during that time I did sort of start to find myself, but I could have been more so much more and done so many more amazing things than I did because of my loneliness.
+My advisor helped me and I finished grad school in a year and a half.
+I wished that I would have known then what I know now about loneliness.
+It really kind of is a gift and I’m going to explain that too.
+It’s a gift that we need to embrace because during that time I did start to find myself.
+I could have done so many more amazing things than I did because of my loneliness.

-So, I am very proud of myself for sticking through it because I know a lot of times when we’re so lonely, all we can think about is just getting back, being done with what we’re going through.
-More often than not, people won’t finish something because we’re so lonely and, and inspired and we want to be anywhere, but where we are right now.
+So, I am very proud of myself for sticking through it because I know a lot of times when we’re so lonely, all we can think about is just being done.
+More often than not, we won’t finish something because we’re so lonely and uninspired.
+We want to be anywhere but where we are right now.

 So I know that’s a big thing too.
-You can push through and finish something that will help improve your self esteem and maybe even combat some of that loneliness too.
+You can push through and finish something that will help improve your self esteem.
+Maybe even combat some of that loneliness too.
 So that’s a pretty significant time in my life where I felt super lonely.

 I was Lonely when I Quit My Job to Stay Home with My Kids

-The other time was when I became a stay at home mom.
-And if you’ve been listening to the Rural Women Inspired Podcast, you know I’ve been pretty open about the transition from working as an extension agent for seven years, which was my dream job by the way.
+The other time I was lonely was when I became a stay at home mom.
+And if you’ve been listening to the Rural Women Inspired Podcast, you know I’ve been pretty open about the transition from working as an extension agent for seven years.

 How I’ve Overcame Loneliness

 And I’ve definitely learned that the hard way.
-If I would have just embraced smile, loneliness and actually, you know, worked through it the way that it’s supposed to be worked through and embraced it.
-Then my experience down in grad school and as an brand new stay at home mommy would be so much different.
+If I would have just embraced loneliness and actually worked through it the way that it’s supposed to be worked through, my experience down in grad school and as an brand new stay at home mommy would be so much different.

-The different things that I have learned through this journey came to me through podcasts, all the different podcast I listened to, audio books, which you can get my reading list that of all the books I recommend for if you’re feeling lonely or anxious or anything like that.
+The different things that I have learned through this journey came to me through podcasts and audio books.
+You can get my reading list that of all the books I recommend if you’re feeling lonely or anxious or anything like that.